November 3rd, 2023

 The Cincinnati Design Awards (CDA) program recognizes the best built-environment design produced by Cincinnati-area creative firms and promotes the social and economic value of good design in our community.
-Each year, a distinguished nationwide jury of design thought leaders and eminent practitioners presents the awards to projects submitted by local architecture, interiors, landscape, and experiential graphic designers.
-New to this year, we will also be including community planners.
+Each year, a distinguished nationwide jury of design thought leaders and eminent practitioners presents the awards to projects submitted by local architecture, interiors, landscape, community planners and experiential graphic designers.
+New to this year, we will also be including student work from local Universities!

-This year we are celebrating our 25th anniversary.
-We spent a moment to look back to how it all began...
+In 2021 we celebrated our 25th anniversary.
+We spent a moment to look back to how it all began, and the impact we've had...

 Who we are